darpan7/challanges/README.md

 * Challenge 20: Count number of occurrences (or frequency) in a sorted array.
 * Challenge 21: In given range, print all numbers having unique digits.
 * Challenge 22: Given a BST node, find the next highest node in O(log(n)) time.
+* CodeJam: Revenge of the Pancakes
+* CodeJam: Standing Ovation